shitcoinswap/.github/profile/README.md

 # Welcome to Shitcoin Swap

-The brokerage platform created by shitcoiners, for shitcoiners.
+The brokerage platform by shitcoiners, for shitcoiners.
 Open source.
 Poop-branded.
-They way things ought to be.

 The financial future never looked shittier.